m-lab/ndt-server/spec/ndt7-protocol.md

 be implemented so that immediately after thirteen seconds have elapsed, the underlying TLS connection is closed.
 This can be implemented, e.g., in C/C++ using alarm(3) to cause pending I/O operations to fail with `EINTR`.

+As regards ping and pong messages, a ndt7 server MAY send periodic ping messages during any test.
+Servers MUST NOT send ping messages more frequently than they would send textual messages.
+Clients SHOULD be prepared to receive ping messages.
+They SHOULD reply to such messages with pong messages containing the same payload.
+If a client is receiving too many ping messages in a specific time interval, it MAY drop them at random.
+A client MAY decide to ignore ping messages.
+Clients that are implemented in C would probably want to do that for simplicity.

 The server MAY initiate a WebSocket closing handshake at any time and during any test.
 This tells the client that either the specific